e4st-dev/E4ST.jl/docs/src/types/modifications/reserve-requirement.md

 \text{ResReq}_{r,y,h} = \sum_{b \in b_r} \text{ResReq}_{b,y,h}
 $$

 Next, we set up the power reserve expression.
-At each bus, the reserve power for a year, hour is the sum of the capacity of all generators at that bus multiplied by each generators crediting in that year, hour.
+At each bus, the reserve power for a year, hour is the sum of the capacity of all generators at that bus multiplied by each generators credit value in that year, hour.
 For reserve requirements, the crediting is equivalent to the availability factor in that hour.

 $$
 \text{Res}_{b,y,h} = \sum_{g \in g_b} \text{PCap}_{g,y} \times \text{Credit}_{g,y,h}